-The 15 sewing tools and notions that will make your sewing life easier!
+The 15 useful sewing tools and notions that will make your sewing life easier!
 I have collected the sewing tools I rely on and believe will come in handy for your sewing projects.
-If you are a beginner, these are the tools that will get you started on your sewing journey.
 They make my sewing life easier and more enjoyable (and yours, too).
 Check out the items you'll use over and over again on every sewing project.

 The post includes affiliate links, meaning I may earn a small commission if you purchase through these links, at no cost to you.
 Thank you for your support.

 People often ask me what machine, tools, etc that I use when I sew.
 Here’s a summary of the tools I use most and that I like best.